Last updated on May 30, 2023 by Liza Hawkins

 Late spring and early summer is the time of year when blueberries are plentiful, thanks to garden bushes, farmers’ markets and, when I lived in Maryland, a great little farm stand nearby.

-I have lots of them thanks to my mother and a great little farm stand nearby.
-Enough to keep some in the fridge for cereal and yogurt toppings, and to grab by the handful for easy snacks.
+You can end up having enough to keep some in the fridge for cereal and yogurt toppings, fresh smoothies, to freeze for using later, and also to grab by the handful for easy snacks.

 (And plenty left over for things like blueberry cobbler.)

-Gorgeously perfect blueberry filling that practically makes itself while it bakes.
-Fluffy, warm crust that’s golden on top and crispy around the edges (thanks to the stick of butter melted butter that kicks the recipe off).
+It has a fluffy, warm crust that’s golden on top and crispy around the edges, thanks to the stick of melted butter that kicks off the recipe…

-And no, that’s not a topping—that’s a batter that bakes and rises up and around the ever-so-slightly-sweetened blueberries.
-Like a blanket.
-Only edible.
-And delicious.
+And no, that’s not a topping — that’s a batter that bakes and rises up and around the ever-so-slightly-sweetened blueberries.

 - 1 stick salted butter